accenturedanialmirza/Azure_AI_Translator_Test/README.md

 1. **Data Ingestion**: Reads input comment data from a specified CSV file.
 2. **Language Detection**: Utilizes the `detect_language.py` module to identify the language of each comment.
 This step is crucial for optimizing translation API calls.
 3. **Text Translation**: Dynamically determines an optimal mini-batch size using [`decide_batch_size.py`](decide_batch_size.py) and then translates comments to English (or other specified languages) using Azure AI Translator.
 The [`modules/translator_df.py`](modules/translator_df.py) module handles this efficiently through a lazy, mini-batch approach, which helps manage API rate limits and memory usage for large volumes of text.
+4. **PII Redaction**: Sensitive information (Personally Identifiable Information) within the translated comments is identified and redacted using the [`PII_redactor.py`](PII_redactor.py) module, ensuring data privacy.
-4. **Text Splitting**: The [`split_texts.py`](split_texts.py) module is used in two stages: first, to accurately split both original and translated texts into lists of individual sentences within the DataFrame, and then to expand these lists into new rows, creating a detailed sentence-level view while preserving context and order.
+5. **Text Splitting**: The [`split_texts.py`](split_texts.py) module is used in two stages: first, to accurately split both original and translated texts into lists of individual sentences within the DataFrame, and then to expand these lists into new rows, creating a detailed sentence-level view while preserving context and order.
-5. **Non-Informative Comment Detection**: Translated comments are then passed through a pre-trained machine learning model (from `detect_non_informative.py`) to classify them as non-informative or legitimate.
+6. **Non-Informative Comment Detection**: Translated comments are then passed through a pre-trained machine learning model (from `detect_non_informative.py`) to classify them as non-informative or legitimate.
-6. **Data Output**: The processed and enriched data is saved into two Parquet files in the `./data/prod/` directory: `_translated_lazy.parquet` (containing translated comments and non-informative classifications) and `_translated_split_lazy.parquet` (containing individual source and translated sentences).
+7. **Data Output**: The processed and enriched data is saved into two Parquet files in the `./data/prod/` directory: `_translated_lazy.parquet` (containing translated comments and non-informative classifications) and `_translated_split_lazy.parquet` (containing individual source and translated sentences).

 ## Setup